Last updated: 07 Jan 2021 | Reading time: 5.5 minutes

 - Debit/Credit card

-Once you have provides those details, Afterpay will charge a small amount to verify the payment method.
+Once you provide those details, the company will charge a small amount to verify the payment method.

-To pay in-store, you generate a barcode in the app.
-The temporary barcode then casher scans and the amount deducts from your Zip account.
+To pay in-store, you need to generate barcode in the app.
+The temporary barcode then cashier scans and the amount deducts from your Zip account.

-With Afterpay, online and in-store usage is the same as Zip Pay, and it does not support BPAY.
+With Afterpay, online and in-store usage is the same, but it does not support BPAY and card feature.
 Sometimes Afterpay charges the first payment instantly even before the transaction, and if for any reason the app can’t process the payment, the transaction declines.

 Which one is for you?

 I will suggest using Afterpay.
 Why?
 Well, Zip works like a credit card, and when you apply for any loan or a new credit card, it counts towards your credit check.
-Afterpay is used for personal shopping which does not count as much as Zip.
-But, if you feel that you can clear the money quickly, then why not signing up with both?
+Afterpay is used for personal shopping which does not count as much as Zip Pay.
+If you feel that you can clear the money quickly, then why not signing up with both?

 The comparison Zip Pay vs. Afterpay covered the essential features of both.
 I hope it helped you differentiate between the two.
 Please let me know what you think of both in the comments and subscribe to the newsletter for the future updates.